-6 Things to know before even starting your travel blog
+6 things to know before even starting your travel blog

 Blogging is hard

 When you think of a ‘travel blogger’ you probably think about being well known, getting stuff for free, or traveling around the world to incredible locations while living like a king (or queen).
 But for 99.99% of travel bloggers that’s not reality.
-I’m not going to lie to you, blogging is fucking hard, and it’s hard for multiple reasons,
+I’m not going to lie to you, blogging is fucking hard, and it’s hard for multiple reasons, Before you even start thinking about how to start a travel blog, there are things you need to know.

 You have to enjoy writing and storytelling.
 You have to be driven, self motivated, and hold yourself accountable.
 You have to put out regular content (that people can find and WANT to read) and that’s not even getting into the marketing side of things (SEO, backlinks, guest posts etc).
 If you’re hoping to create a profitable travel blog and/or use your blog to support your travels, you’re going to have to dedicate a lot of time and effort to it.
 You’re going to spend a lot of time in front of your computer and there are going to be days when it’s not fun.